gutoPsilva/Frontend-Mentor/005. age-calculator-app-main/README.md

 - See hover and focus states for all interactive elements on the page
 <!-- - **Bonus**: See the age numbers animate to their final number when the form is submitted -->

+### Note

+This age calculator starts count a.C. birth.
+So a negative year input doesn't represent b.C., therefore, it is invalid.

 ### Screenshot
 <div align="center">